Kasjan4/trivia/README.md

   const questionArrayFlat = questionArray.flat()
   const questionArrayRand = questionArrayFlat.sort()
 ```
-We used React Reveal to make animatied entries of the questions on render.
+We used React Reveal to make animated entries of the questions on render.
 In this case the Zoom entry makes each question zoom in on entry.

 ```js
 return <div className="container home">